 The Company has adopted a dividend reinvestment plan ("DRIP") that provides for the reinvestment of dividends on behalf of its stockholders, unless a stockholder has elected to receive dividends in cash.
 As a result, if the Company declares a cash dividend, the Company's stockholders who have not "opted out" of the DRIP at least three days prior to the dividend payment date will have their cash dividend automatically reinvested into additional shares of the Company's common stock.
 The Company has the option to satisfy the share requirements of the DRIP through the issuance of new shares of common stock or through open market purchases of common stock by the DRIP plan administrator.
-Newly issued shares will be valued based upon the final closing price of the Company's common stock on the date determined by the Board of Directors.
+Newly issued shares will be valued based upon the final closing price of the Company's common stock on a date determined by the Board of Directors.
 Shares purchased in the open market to satisfy the DRIP requirements will be valued based upon the average price of the applicable shares purchased by the DRIP plan administrator, before any associated brokerage or other costs.
-As of June 30, 2011, there have been no dividends declared or distributed to the Company's stockholders.
+See Note 9 regarding dividend declarations and distributions.

-Earnings and net asset value per share: The earnings per share and weighted average shares outstanding calculations for the three and six months ended June 30, 2011, are based on the assumption that the number of shares issued in the Formation Transactions and the Offering in June 2011 (8,726,521 shares of common stock) had been issued on January 1, 2011.
+Earnings and net asset value per share: The earnings per share and weighted average shares outstanding calculations for the three and nine months ended September 30, 2011, are based on the assumption that the number of shares issued in the Formation Transactions and the Offering (including the over-allotment) in June and July 2011 (9,427,021 shares of common stock) had been issued on January 1, 2011.
 For historical periods prior to January 1, 2011, the Company did not have common shares outstanding or an equivalent and therefore earnings per share and weighted average shares outstanding information for historical periods prior to January 1, 2011 are not provided.

-Recent accounting pronouncements: In May 2011 the FASB issued Accounting Standards Update ("ASU") 2011-04, Fair Value Measurement (Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and International Financial Reporting Standards ("IFRSs").
-ASU 2011-04 represents the converged guidance of the FASB and the International Accounting Standards Board ("IASB") (together the "Boards") on fair value measurement.
+Recent accounting pronouncements: In May 2011 the FASB issued Accounting Standards Update ("ASU") 2011-04, Fair Value Measurement (Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and International Financial Reporting Standards ("IFRSs") ("ASU 2011-04").
+ASU 2011-04 represents the converged guidance of the FASB and the International Accounting Standards Board ("IASB") (collectively, the "Boards") on fair value measurement.
 The collective efforts of the Boards and their staffs, reflected in ASU 2011-04, have resulted in common requirements for measuring fair value and for disclosing information about fair value measurements, including a consistent meaning of the term "fair value" and enhanced disclosure requirements for investments that do not have readily determinable fair values.
-The Boards have concluded the common requirements will result in greater comparability of fair value measurements presented and disclosed in financial statements prepared in accordance with U.S. GAAP and IFRSs.
+The Boards have concluded the common requirements will result in greater comparability of fair value measurements presented and disclosed in financial statements prepared in accordance with GAAP and IFRSs.
 The amendments to the FASB Codification in ASU 2011-04 are to be applied prospectively.
 For public entities, the amendments are effective during interim and annual periods beginning after December 15, 2011.
 Early application by public entities is not permitted.
 The Company is currently assessing the impact of ASU 2011-04 on its future consolidated financial statements.